pollfish/docs/terms/researcher.md

 **RESEARCHER TERMS OF SERVICE &amp; PRIVACY POLICY**

-Last updated: 03/16/2023
+Last updated: 08/07/2023

 **WHO WE ARE**

-Pollfish Inc. is a US company seated at 1460 Broadway New York, NY 10036, USA.
+Pollfish LLC. is a US company seated at 1460 Broadway New York, NY 10036, USA.
 Pollfish operates a Greek Branch (hereinafter &quot;the Branch&quot;) located at Pirri 5 Athens, Attica 11527, GR.

-Pollfish Inc. (&quot;Pollfish&quot; or &quot;we&quot; &quot;our&quot; or &quot;us&quot;) owns and controls Pollfish services, and provides access to the Pollfish.com website, at the url: www.pollfish.com and all subdomains under the pollfish.com domain and related properties (the &quot;Website&quot;), software, data and materials accessed via the Website (the &quot;Service(s)&quot; or &quot;Properties&quot;).
+Pollfish LLC. (&quot;Pollfish&quot; or &quot;we&quot; &quot;our&quot; or &quot;us&quot;) owns and controls Pollfish services, and provides access to the Pollfish.com website, at the url: www.pollfish.com and all subdomains under the pollfish.com domain and related properties (the &quot;Website&quot;), software, data and materials accessed via the Website (the &quot;Service(s)&quot; or &quot;Properties&quot;).

 **THIS AGREEMENT**